Emergency Appeal: California Wildfires

 Situation:

-The Palisades Fire, first reported on Tuesday, January 7, has caused widespread destruction, and at least five additional fires have erupted since then, which now span more than 60 square miles, displacing more than 100,000 people.
-The impacts have destroyed nearly 16,000 structures and damaged an additional 2,000, including nine schools, and claimed at least 28 lives.
-Widespread power outages are affecting more than 4 million customers across Los Angeles, Ventura, Orange, San Bernardino, Riverside and San Diego counties, causing food loss, school closures and road gridlock.
+• The Palisades Fire, first reported on Tuesday, January 7, caused widespread destruction, and at least five additional fires have erupted since then, spanning more than 60 square miles and displacing over 100,000 people.
+Widespread power outages have impacted more than 4 million customers across Los Angeles, Ventura, Orange, San Bernardino, Riverside and San Diego counties, causing food loss, school closures and road gridlock.
 With major freeways shut down, emergency response efforts face significant challenges.
+As of Friday, January 31, the Palisades Fire was declared 100% contained.

-Over 1,400 firefighters are battling the blazes, which are being fueled by extreme winds reaching 100 mph and persistently dry conditions.
-Crews are focusing solely on life safety and critical infrastructure protection, as strong winds and red flag warnings persist until Friday, and water shortages compound the crisis, with residents urged to conserve water to ensure sufficient pressure for firefighting.
+Over 1,400 firefighters battled the blazes, which were fueled by extreme winds reaching 100 mph and persistently dry conditions.
+Crews are focusing solely on life safety and critical infrastructure protection, as strong winds and red flag warnings persist and water shortages compound the crisis, with residents urged to conserve water to ensure sufficient pressure for firefighting.

 CWS Response:

-CWS EPRR staff are playing a key leadership role in establishing the Wildfire Resource HUB, which will have childcare, counseling, immediate material and financial resources, food, massage, music, therapy dogs and comfy spaces for people to relax while receiving services.
+CWS EPRR staff are playing a key leadership role in establishing the Wildfire Resource Hub, which offers childcare, counseling, immediate material and financial resources, food, massage, music, therapy dogs and comfy spaces for people to relax while receiving services.
 We are have increased our capacity and response to temporary housing needs by allocating additional funds, staff time and resources to meet ongoing needs of individuals that have been displaced.
+The six-day Hub engaged 1,250 volunteers, including agencies like CWS, to provide critical resources for 12,725 families, the value of which exceeded $12 million.
+Learn more about the Wildfire Resource Hub here.

 In collaboration with CWS local offices, EPRR has also assembled and distributed over 200 fire- and waterproof “Go Bags” with essential supplies for evacuation for newcomer families.
 CWS is also working to connect families with temporary housing.
 The EPRR team is supporting our CWS Orange County office to ensure they are receiving up to date information to be able to share with staff and clients in the disaster area.
 We have been able to provide temporary housing support to clients and are able to offer informational resources to immigrant populations in preferred languages and connect them to community resources.